 - Take advantage of grants and assistance programs: Research grants and assistance programs available to single parents and take advantage of any that you may qualify for.

-- Make extra money: Look for ways to make extra money, such as a part-time job, freelance work, or selling items online.
+- Make extra money: Look for ways to make extra money, such as a part-time job, side hustle, freelance work, or selling items online.

 - Live below your means: Live below your means and make sacrifices if necessary.